MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 1. Identificar todos os Skype para reuniões Teams da Microsoft e de negócios, o usuário tiver programado no futuro

    - Qualquer Skype para reuniões de negócios ou Microsoft Teams que ocorreram antes de quando MMS é executado são ignorados

    - Somente as reuniões organizadas pelo usuário são atualizadas

 2. Substitua o bloco de informações da reunião online nos detalhes da reunião

 3. Envie atualizações para todos os destinatários da reunião em nome do organizador

    **Quanto tempo levará para o MMS ser executado?**

-A quantidade de tempo que leva para MMS migrar reuniões varia dependendo de quantos usuários são impactados e o número total de Skype para reuniões de negócios ou Microsoft Teams que cada usuário tem no seu calendário.
-A execução levará pelo menos dez minutos.
-Embora algumas migrações maiores possam levar até 12 horas, a maioria delas deve ser concluída em uma hora.
+The amount of time it take for MMS to migrate meetings varies depending on how many users are impacted, and the total number of Skype for Business or Microsoft Teams meetings each user has on their calendar.
+At a minimum, it will take 10 minutes to run.
+While some large migrations can take up to 12 hours, most migrations should complete within 1 hour.

  **Limitações e possíveis problemas**

-- Somente o Skype para reuniões de negócios ou Teams da Microsoft que foram agendadas clicando no botão **Adicionar Skype reunião** no Outlook na Web, ou usando o suplemento de reunião Skype para Outlook são migradas.
-Em outras palavras, se um usuário copiar e colar as informações da reunião online do Skype de uma reunião para uma nova, essa nova reunião não será atualizada.
+- Only the Skype for Business or Microsoft Teams meetings that were scheduled by clicking the **Add Skype meeting** button in Outlook on the Web or by using the Skype Meeting add-in for Outlook are migrated.
+In other words, if a user copies and pastes the Skype online meeting information from one meeting to a new meeting, that new meeting won't be updated.

 - O MMS substitui todo o bloco de informações da reunião online durante a migração da reunião.
 Portanto, se o usuário editou esse bloco, essas alterações serão substituídas.
 O conteúdo dos detalhes da reunião que estiver fora do bloco de informações da reunião online não será afetado.